 You know what is worse than a Monday?
-A Monday after a weekend on Mackinac Island.
+A Monday after a weekend exploring Mackinac Island.
 This week is going to be a struggle, I can feel it.

 With a majority of the island closed during the winter months, as soon as summer hits thousands of vacationers flock to the island for a day, a week, or a weekend.
 When we started talking about taking a #MittenTrip to Mackinac Island, I was beyond excited to explore this area for myself.
-Strangely enough, I have lived in Michigan my whole life and spent one night on Mackinac Island…in the 6th grade.
+Strangely enough, I have lived in Michigan my whole life and only spent one night on Mackinac Island…in the 6th grade.

-After my experience, I am going to do my best to provide you a weekend guide to this magical place.
+After my experience, I am going to do my best to provide you a great sample itinerary for a weekend getaway to Mackinac Island.
 Everything from food, nature, biking, beers, and shops.
 It’s all right here to help make your next trip to Mackinac Island a little less stressful, Awesome Mitten-style.

 The first (and possibly hardest) task is to get to Mackinac Island.
-Ferry boats are the main source of visitor transportation, and they leave from two locations: St. Ignace and Mackinaw City.
-Shepler’s Ferry offers luggage drop off at your hotel, valet parking for $15 a night (or free parking), and gets you to the island in about 20 minutes.
+Mackinac Island ferry boats are the main source of visitor transportation, and they leave from two locations: St. Ignace and Mackinaw City.
+Shepler’s Ferry offers luggage drop-off at your hotel, valet parking for $15 a night (or free parking), and gets you to the island in about 20 minutes.

-For our adventure, we arrived at our hotel (The Island House) rather late, but that didn’t stop us from heading to town to try some brews at the famous Pink Pony.
-Live music, Short’s Brewing Company beer, and good company makes for a pretty great Friday night.
-The Short’s tap list included Space Rock, Soft Parade and Magician Irish Red Ale.
-Each had it’s own unique taste and was the perfect “it’s been a long day” relaxer.
+For our adventure, we arrived at our Mackinac Island hotel (The Island House) rather late, but that didn’t stop us from heading to town to try some brews at the famous Pink Pony.
+Live music, Short’s Brewing Company beer, and good company make for a pretty great Friday night.
+The Short’s tap list included Space Rock, Soft Parade, and Magician Irish Red Ale.
+Each had its own unique taste and was the perfect “it’s been a long day” relaxer.